monk-io/docs/docs/gui/prompt-hub.md

 title: Prompts
 ---

 Coming soon.
-We are working on a prompt hub for Monk X.
+We are working on a prompt hub for Monk.